 - 1. Budget your time wisely!
-Typically, you will spend 9-12 hours per session on class activities for this online class.
-For a 3-credit class you are expected to: - · review the online lecture notes - · complete all assigned readings in the required text - · access and review online web resources - complete all activities as directed - submit the online test for each session - 2.
+Typically you will spend 9 hours per session on class activities for this online class.
+For a 3 credit class you are expected to: - · review the online lecture notes - complete all assigned readings in the required text - access and review online web resources - complete all activities as directed - · submit the online test for each session - 2.
 Online sessions will include lecture notes (supplemented with your readings in the required text), web resources, activities, and a test to be completed for each session. - 3.
 It is strongly suggested you complete the questions at the end of each chapter.
 Answers to the questions can be found in the back of your textbook.
 Although these exercises will not be submitted or graded, they will help you evaluate your understanding of the information in the session. - 4.
-Online tests, although taken at your geographical and time convenience, should be treated as a classroom-based examination experience.
+Online tests, although taken at your geographical and time convenience, should be treated as a classroom based examination experience.
 This means you should study prior to taking the examination and refrain from using study and lecture material during the test.
 To prepare for the test you are encouraged to use the study outline found at the end of each chapter, review lecture and reading material, and complete all activities. - 5.
 All online tests are multiple-choice and must be submitted prior to the end of the course.
-Generally, you are given one minute per question.
+One minute per question is the general guideline.
 Please NOTE: The online tests are timed according to the number of questions.
 The time limit will be clearly posted before you begin the test.
+Therefore if 25 minutes is posted for a given test, you will have 25 questions to complete the test.
 You can access the test only once.
 Therefore, once you start the test you must finish it!
 Academic honesty requires you not share test information with others. - 6.
-Questions about the course or content should be emailed to Haley Markham at Haley_Markham@urmc.rochester.edu.
+Questions about the course or content should be emailed to the course facilitator, Donna Steo, donna_steo@urmc.rochester.edu